qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/develop_how_to.rst

 available source jobs include :ref:`pages/tool/generator/generator_default_jobs#source`, :ref:`pages/tool/generator/generator_default_jobs#source-all` and :ref:`pages/tool/generator/generator_default_jobs#source-hybrid`.
+You can also use our :ref:`pages/tool/generator/default_jobs_actions#watch` job which will mirror all your changes and start the generation job automatically.
 See their individual job descriptions for details.

 Build Version